Clive Leyman: BAC

 He joined the Bristol Aeroplane Company in 1957, which became BAC in 1960.
 He became the Chief Aerodynamicist at BAC.

 He worked with Jean Rech of Aérospatiale.
 Aerodynamic research for Concorde was notably carried out with the BAC 221, which had a droop nose, and the Dassault Mirage IV.
 Concorde had an ogee-shaped wing.
+The Concorde delta began at 57 degrees.
+Wave drag, lift-induced drag (vortex drag) and trim drag were important.

 British Aerospace

 With British Aerospace, he became the Chief Engineer of the HOTOL project.

 He later became a part-time Professor in Mechanical Engineering and Aeronautics at City, University of London.

 Personal life

+In 1955, he was the assistant scout master of the 5th Neath scout group.
+He married Mair Davies on Saturday 31 August 1957 at St David's Church in Neath.

+He later married Daphne Phipps in 1985.
 He lives in Pucklechurch, a village on the B4465 in South Gloucestershire, close to the M4.
-He married in 1957.
-He married Daphne Phipps in 1985.